sonic-net/sonic-mgmt/tests/docs/pytest.voq_chassis.md

 Other modules will be enhanced as needed during adaption of the tests to SONiC chassis.

-## 2.2 Parameterizing dut_index and asic_index
+## 2.2 Parameterizing the test case
 PR's
-- [[Multi asic]: parameterize asic_index and dut_index](https://github.com/Azure/sonic-mgmt/pull/2245)
+- [[Multi asic]: parameterize enum_asic_index and enum_dut_index](https://github.com/Azure/sonic-mgmt/pull/2245)

 With this approch we use pytest parameterization to repeat a test against each of the DUTs and all asics (namespaces).
-If 'asic_index' and 'dut_index' are used as arguements to the test, then it would get repeated on each asic and each DUT.
-The 'dut_index' is derived from the number of DUTs specified in testbed.csv and 'asic_index' is derived from 'num_asics' defined in the inventory for each of the DUT.
+If 'enum_asic_index' and 'enum_dut_index' are used as arguements to the test, then it would get repeated on each asic and each DUT.
+The 'enum_dut_index' is derived from the number of DUTs specified in testbed.csv and 'enum_asic_index' is derived from 'num_asics' defined in the inventory for each of the DUT.

 Sample inventory file:
 <pre>